dewhallez/todo-serverless/README.md

 # TodoApp

-AWS-powered Todo application.
+A simple AWS-powered Todo application.
 This project demonstrates how to build, deploy, and manage a serverless todo app using AWS services.

 ## Features